As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 At this point, the mother will be less protective and the babies will be less dependent on her.
 After two weeks, their eyes will open and they are now no longer blind.

-This is also a big point in time for the human to hamster relations.
+This is also a big point in time for human to hamster relations.

 Yes, you can now start taming and handling the baby hamsters.

-During this stage, the pups will continue feeding from their mothers, so don’t be alarmed that they continue to do so.
+During this stage, the pups will continue feeding on their mothers, so don’t be alarmed that they continue to do so.

 When the hamsters are weaned off their mother, you should start splitting them up.
-At the latest, this should happen when the hamster are 4 weeks old.
+At the latest, this should happen when the hamster is 4 weeks old.

 Here are a few things to remember when doing so: